LinFlo-Net: A two-stage deep learning method to generate simulation ready meshes of the heart: Methods

 \subsection{Dataset Information}

-For training and testing, we use the same dataset as \cite{kong2021deep} which combines data from four public datasets including the multi-modality whole heart segmentation challenge (MMWHS) \cite{zhuang2019evaluation}, orCaScore challenge \cite{wolterink2016evaluation}, left atrial wall thickness challenge (SLAWT) \cite{karim2018algorithms}, and left-atrial segmentation challenge (LASC) \cite{tobon2015benchmark}.
+For training and testing, we use the same dataset as \cite{kong2021deep}.
+The training data consists of data from four public datasets including the multi-modality whole heart segmentation challenge (MMWHS) \cite{zhuang2019evaluation}, orCaScore challenge \cite{wolterink2016evaluation}, left atrial wall thickness challenge (SLAWT) \cite{karim2018algorithms}, and left-atrial segmentation challenge (LASC) \cite{tobon2015benchmark}.
 In total we had 101 CT samples and 47 MR samples in our dataset.
 We split this into a training dataset (86 CT, 41 MR) and a validation dataset (15 CT, 6 MR) for hyper-parameter tuning.
-Finally we use the 40 CT and 40 MR held out test data from the MMWHS dataset for testing.
+The MMWHS challenge further provides a held-out test dataset consisting of 40 CT and 40 MR samples for which no ground-truth is available.
+Instead, the challenge organizers provide encrypted scripts that can be used to evaluate predicted segmentations on a variety of accuracy metrics.
+We use this held-out test dataset to evaluate the final performance of our models and report the same in the subsequent section.
+The input images are available in the NIfTI file format.
+Other image formats can be supported so long as the appropriate backend is available to load these files and convert them into image arrays.

 We augment the training dataset with small perturbations including random scaling, translation, rotation, shear, and local b-spline deformations.
-The dataset is pre-processed and normalized prior to training.
+We produce 20 random augmentations per image.
+Figure \ref{fig:data-augmentation} shows typical image samples and associated ground-truth surfaces generated by the data-augmentation procedure for a single input image and segmentation.
+Subsequently, the dataset is pre-processed and normalized prior to training following a procedure similar to \cite{kong2020automating}.
 The input images are resampled to a standard dimension of $128^3$.
-Further, the voxel intensities are normalized to lie between $[-1,1]$.
+Further, the voxel intensities are thresholded and normalized to lie between $[-1,1]$.
 We apply different normalization procedures to CT and MR samples since the Hounsfeld intensity values for CT images is standardized.
 For CT samples we threshold voxel intensities to lie between $[-750,750]$ and then scale the values to $[-1,1]$.
 We threshold MR voxel intensities at the 20\textsuperscript{th} percentile of values (lower) and 99\textsuperscript{th} percentile of values (upper) and scale the resulting values to $[-1,1]$.
+We apply thresholding to ensure that the voxel intensities in the range expressed by the cardiac structures of interest are captured, while largely removing intensity variations due to bones or imaging artefacts.
 Ground-truth meshes were generated using the marching cube algorithm on the ground-truth segmentations, followed by mesh smoothing.

 Since the original MR volumes had a significantly larger field-of-view, we cropped the images such that the cardiac structures occupied a similar proportion of the image space as in the CT data.
 This was automated in the training data by using the ground truth segmentations to determine the cropping dimensions.
 The test data was manually cropped, however automatic methods to generate a bounding box \cite{payer2017multi} may be used in the future to avoid manual cropping.
 We evaluated our models on the held-out test dataset of the MMWHS Challenge \cite{zhuang2019evaluation}.